 As global demand for power and fuels grows, liquid fuels and gases will play an impactful role in achieving net-zero emissions.
 Renewable energy feedstocks are available in plentiful supply, offering a versatile portfolio of low-carbon options to address hard-to-decarbonize sectors, including heavy-duty transport.

-Shell India Markets Pvt Ltd (SIMPL) completed construction of a 5 TPD IH2® demonstration plant at their new Technology Center in Bangalore, India.
-IH2® is a catalytic thermo-chemical process that converts non-food biomass feedstocks—such as wood, agricultural residues, algae, aquatic plants, and municipal waste—directly into gasoline, jet, and diesel drop-in transportation fuels with greater than 60% reduction in greenhouse gas emissions.
+GTI Energy and Shell Catalysts and Technologies (Shell C&T) have made great strides toward commercial readiness of the IH2® process.
+The 5 ton per day (TPD) IH2® demonstration plant at the new Shell India Markets Pvt Ltd (SIMPL) Technology Center in Bangalore, India, has operated reliably for hundreds of hours converting woody biomass into transportation fuels.
+IH2® is a catalytic thermo-chemical process that converts non-food biomass feedstocks—such as wood, agricultural residues, algae, aquatic plants, and municipal waste—directly into SAF (sustainable aviation fuel), gasoline, and diesel drop-in transportation fuels with greater than 60% reduction in greenhouse gas emissions.

-Researchers are providing ongoing technical and commercialization support at GTI’s IH2® process pilot plant.
-To date, 10 U.S. and 72 international patents have been awarded on the technology.
+To date, 12 U.S. and 87 international patents have been awarded on the technology.

 Contact the energy experts today